 BN’s quality of life, attractions and events are consistently regarded as among the best in the nation.
 The following awards and accolades confirm our conviction that BN is a great place to live and work!

-- Movoto.com, a real-estate research blog, recently ranked Illinois’ 50 most-populated cities looking at factors including crime, education, home values, amenities, cost of living and employment.
+- In 2014, Movoto.com, a real-estate research blog, recently ranked Illinois’ 50 most-populated cities looking at factors including crime, education, home values, amenities, cost of living and employment.
 Normal was considered the best place to live in downstate Illinois.
 Bloomington followed closely in the #2 position.

-- The City of Bloomington recently announced that the Illinois Policy Institute (IPI) has scored the City’s website for transparency at 77.2.
+- In 2013, The City of Bloomington recently announced that the Illinois Policy Institute (IPI) has scored the City’s website for transparency at 77.2.
 Bloomington currently ranks 11th out of the 25 Largest Illinois Municipalities.
 The average score of the top 25 is 67.2, exactly 10 points less than Bloomington.
 The IPI rates each municipality based on the documentation available to the public in the following 10 categories: Elected & Administrative Officials, Meeting Information, Public Records, Budgets, Financial Audits, Expenditures, Salary & Benefits, Contracts, Lobbying, and Taxes & Fees.

 - In 2013, Venues Today, an international trade magazine ranked the US Cellular Coliseum among the top venues in the Midwest.